adrienlucbert/thuas-imp-2021-portfolio/README.md

 creation.

-Also, the fact that the code was quite readable and well split made it possible for Albert to later help me on improving the pipeline and adding features.
+Also, the fact that the code was quite readable and well split made it possible for Albert to later help me on improving the pipeline and adding functionalities to it.

-In the end, the pipeline succeeded in providing a simple way to test methods and give non-biased comparisons.
+In the end, the pipeline succeeded at providing a simple way to test methods and give non-biased comparisons.

 **Reflection:** However I feel like I spent too much time on writing the first